pferrel/solr-recommender/README.md

 ```
 output
+  |-- item-links-docs [B'B] and [B'A] are joined by item id in these output files.
+They are HFS part files in CSV text format.
+  |                   A header is included on each part that describes the solr fields
+  |-- user-history-docs B and A are joined by user id in these output files.
+They are HFS part files in CSV text format.
+  |                   A header is included on each part that describes the solr fields
+  |-- actions
+  |     |-- p-action DRM containing user history for the primary action
+  |     \-- s-action DRM containing user history for the secondary action
   |-- id-indexes
   |     |-- item-index serialized BiHashMap of items for all actions and users, externalIDString <-> internalIDInt
   |     |-- user-index serialized BiHashMap of users for all actions and items, externalIDString <-> internalIDInt